istvanszasz99/istvanszasz99/README.md

 # 🤵 Istvan Szasz

-**I'm István Szász.
-24 years old Developer from Hungary.
-I am currently a graduate student of Computer Engineering at the University of Óbuda.
-Through my university years I studied lot about programming languages and frameworks.
-I am also expanding my IT knowledge outside the university with online courses.
-I wrote my university thesis with Unreal Engine 5.
-In my free time I usually learn about programming, Notebook & PC servicing, hang out with my friends, doing free time activities, playing video games, watching movies or TV series.**
+**My name is István Szász, a 24-year-old developer from Hungary.
+I am currently a graduate student in Computer Engineering at the University of Óbuda.
+Throughout my university education, I have gained extensive knowledge in programming languages and frameworks.
+Additionally, I am committed to expanding my IT expertise beyond the classroom through various online courses.
+For my university thesis, I utilized Unreal Engine 5, demonstrating my proficiency in game development and real-time 3D creation.
+In my spare time, I further enhance my programming skills, engage in Notebook and PC repair, and enjoy various leisure activities.
+These include socializing with friends, following Formula 1 & WEC, hobby cooking, and playing video games.**
 <p align="left">

 ### 📱 Contact: